 Below is a list of some of the questions our patients most frequently ask.
-If you have a question that isn't answered below, feel free to give us a call and our team at Healthy Smiles Family Dentistry will be happy to assist you.
+If you have a question that isn't answered below, feel free to give us a call and our team at Healthy Smiles Family and Cosmetic Dentistry will be happy to assist you.

 Taking Care of Your Teeth and Gums

 - How often should I visit the dentist?

 - How often should I brush and floss my teeth?

 - What is the proper way to brush my teeth?

 - What is the proper way to floss?

 - What is periodontal (gum) disease?